 You can get impressive views of Jerusalem from many places.

-This post highlights the best views of Jerusalem and the viewpoints where to admire them from, explaining where exactly they are located and suggesting the best time to visit each of them for the most breathtaking views and the best photo opportunities.
+This post highlights the best places to get views of Jerusalem, with the exact location and the best time to visit for the most breathtaking views and the best photo opportunities.

 9 Places To Get Incredible Views Of Jerusalem